rdunlop/unicycling-registration/README.md

 PDF Generation
 ==============

 PDFs are generated using wicked_pdf.
-Please install it from http://wkhtmltopdf.org/downloads.html Then set the WICKED_PDF_PATH variable to the bin/wkhtmltopdf path
+It is installed by a gem automatically.

 To Run the Production setup locally